Skip to main content

 Additional Information

-Sonny Assu is an Indigenous artist of the Ligwiłda’xw of the Kwakwaka’wakw Nations, who was raised in North Delta, BC and currently resides on ancestral land on Vancouver Island.
-He studied at Emily Carr University and received his MFA from Concordia University.
-Assu has received numerous awards and distinctions including Distinguished Alumnus award from Emily Carr University, BC Creative Achievement Award in First Nations Art in 2011, named a Laureate for the Hnatyshyn Foundation’s REVEAL - Indigenous Art Awards in 2017, and is an Eiteljorg Contemporary Arts Fellowship recipient for 2021.
-Assu has exhibited in numerous solo and group exhibitions nationally and internationally, and he has work in various public and private collection across Canada, the UK, USA, and Australia.
+Sonny Assu, an Indigenous artist of the Ligwiłda’xw of the Kwakwaka’wakw Nations, was raised in North Delta, BC, and now lives on his ancestral land on Vancouver Island.
+He studied at Emily Carr University and earned an MFA from Concordia.
+His many honours include the Emily Carr Distinguished Alumnus Award, BC Creative Achievement Award in First Nations Art (2011), Hnatyshyn Foundation’s REVEAL Indigenous Art Award (2017), and the Eiteljorg Contemporary Arts Fellowship (2021).
+Assu has exhibited widely in Canada and internationally, with works held in public and private collections across Canada, the UK, USA, and Australia.

 When